 Encouraging video meetings that save time and add flexibility

-Budzynski hopes that as more teachers and admins discover how easy it is to use Hangouts for meetings, they’ll get creative with the tool—especially when the weather gets in the way of classes.
+Budzynski hopes that as more teachers and admins discover how easy it is to use Meet for meetings, they’ll get creative with the tool—especially when the weather gets in the way of classes.

 “This past winter, we had two days that were 50 below zero,” Budzynski says.
 “We closed school.
 And for the first time ever, our superintendent authorized remote work.”
 There’s a state plan underway to turn weather closure days into e-learning days.